jsor/jcarousel/README.md

         <td>vertical</td>
         <td>boolean</td>
         <td>null</td>
         <td>Specifies whether the carousel appears in vertical orientation.
 Changes the carousel from a left/right style to a up/down style carousel.
-If not set, jCarousel looks for a class <code>jcarousel-vertical</code> on the root element and if found, automatically sets <code>vertical</code> to <code>true</code>.</td>
+If not set, jCarousel looks for a data-* attribute <code>data-jcarousel-vertical</code> on the root element and if found, automatically sets <code>vertical</code> to <code>true</code>.</td>
     </tr>
     <tr>
         <td>rtl</td>